 The value of compounding

-Compounding occurs when money you earn on your investments is added to the original investment, forming a new, larger balance.
-Future earnings are based on that larger amount, so as it grows, the potential for growth increases.
-With compounding, time is money — the more years you contribute, and the more years your earnings keep growing, the larger your account has the potential to become.
+Compounding occurs when money you earn on your investments is added to the original investment, forming a new, larger account balance.
+Future earnings are based on that larger amount: In the case of interest income, the interest rate is multiplied by that larger amount, meaning you earn more.
+As that amount continues to get larger, the potential for growth increases.

 The Power of Starting Early